QASymphony/appium-samples/README.md

 In order to submit the test result to qTest Manager, we need to do 2 extra steps:

 - Implement a custom parser to parse the result under CSV format and upload it to qTest Launch
-- Update our Universal Agent to use the newly-created custom parser to parse the result and so allow the Universal Agent to submit the result to qTest Manager
+- Update Appium Universal Agent to use the newly-created custom parser to parse the CSV result and so allow the Universal Agent to submit the result to qTest Manager

 For demonstration purpose, we implemented the custom parser and included it in this repo at [pytest-csv-parser.zip](https://github.com/QASymphony/appium-samples/blob/master/pytest-csv-parser.zip).
+If you want to learn more about how to implement a custom parser to parse your test results, follow this article: [Develop Custom Test Result Parser for Universal Agent](https://support.qasymphony.com/hc/en-us/articles/360004711012-Develop-Custom-Test-Result-Parser-for-Universal-Agent)

-Follow the below steps to upload the parser to qTest Launch and use it in Universal Agent.
+Next, follow the below steps to upload the parser to qTest Launch and use it in Universal Agent.

 - Download the custom parser at [pytest-csv-parser.zip](https://github.com/QASymphony/appium-samples/blob/master/pytest-csv-parser.zip)
 - Login to qTest Manager if you haven't done so, then access to qTest Launch from 9-box